This post may contain affiliate links.

 There are a lot of differences and similarities between Bolivian and German rams.

 Bolivian rams are the easiest to breed.
 They are bigger and less high-maintenance than their German counterparts.
-It is a great option if you are starting as a breeder, and they will be an excellent addition to any aquarium.
+It is a great option if you are starting as a breeder, and it will be an excellent addition to any aquarium.

 On the other hand, the German Blue Ram is smaller, requires more caring, and does not get along with smaller fishes.